sam4ritan/shadowmap/README.md

 # shadowmap
-An app to map out regoins under camera surveillance
+An app to map out areas under camera surveillance